PBrockmann/atlas/README.md

 The motivation is to differentiate the low level layer from fast repository and its use in the specific work of setting up standard diagnostics for each of the componants of the Coupled Model from IPSL (ESM).

-Different componants ot the IPSL-ESM:
+Different componants ot the IPSL-ESM are:
- * the atmospheric model LMDZ.
-Refer: http://lmdz.lmd.jussieu.fr
+ * the atmospheric model LMDZ. (http://lmdz.lmd.jussieu.fr)
- * the NEMO ocean model, including sea ice (LIM) and marine biogeochemistry (PISCES).
-Refer: http://www.nemoocean.eu
+ * the NEMO ocean model, including the LIM sea ice model and the PISCES marine biogeochemistry model (http://www.nemoocean.eu)
- * the ORCHIDEE model of continental surfaces including carbon cycle.
-Refer: http://orchidee.ipsl.jussieu.fr
+ * the ORCHIDEE model of continental surfaces including carbon cycle (http://orchidee.ipsl.jussieu.fr)
- * the INCA model of chemistry and aerosols.
-Refer: http://www-lsceinca.cea.fr
+ * the INCA model of chemistry and aerosols (http://www-lsceinca.cea.fr)

 More information from http://icmc.ipsl.fr/index.php/icmc-models